Skip to main content

 In general, computing devices have an average life of three to four years.
 This should be an important factor in determining whether a computing device is dispositioned for surplus.

 The majority of campus computers and monitors are funded from appropriations and managed and maintained by OIT staff.
-OIT Client Services Representatives (CSRs) will retrieve and dispose of the old computers, monitors, and other devices they manage when new equipment is delivered and installed.
-Cost center personnel do not need to submit a Surplus Property Request Form for OIT equipment.
+OIT client services representatives (CSRs) will retrieve and dispose of the old computers, monitors, and other devices they manage when new equipment is delivered and installed.
+Cost Center personnel do not need to submit a Surplus Property Request Form for OIT equipment.

-Cost center personnel should however, submit a Surplus Property Request form for any computer and electronic equipment that was purchased with cost center budget, and that is not managed by OIT.
+Cost Center personnel should however, submit a Surplus Property Request form for any computer and electronic equipment that was purchased with Cost Center budget, and that is not managed by OIT.
 Examples may include monitors, printers, scanners, external hard drives, UPS back-up units and batteries, iPads/tablets, projectors, and web cameras.
 Cost Center personnel may inquire with their CSR if they are not sure if a particular monitor, printer, scanner, or other device is part of the OIT program.

 3.9 Requests from External Organizations for Surplus Property Donations